-Laisamis sub-county has a land area of 20,290.5 km2 and is home for Rendille and Ariaal (bilingual in Samburu and Rendille) pastoralists who rely on livestock production.
-Compared to other areas in Marsabit County, the population of sheep and goats in Laisamis sub-county is relatively high with more than 450,000 (KNBS, 2010, p.391).
-Sheep and goats are widely traded in local markets for income to meet regular household needs.
-Because of relatively vibrant local markets in Laisamis subcounty (Chabari and Njoroge 2015, p.
-36) the Rendille have high livestock sales compared to other pastoral groups in Marsabit.
-However, until ten years ago most livestock trade in the area was done by traders from the Burji ethnic group and so the increase in Rendille local traders has changed the social relations in a process that is still unfolding and will be further explained in our results and discussion.
+Laisamis sub-county is relatively high with more than 458,172 (County government of Marsabit, 2013, p.69).
+Sheep and goats are mainly traded in local markets for income to meet regular household needs.
+Because of relatively vibrant local markets in Laisamis sub-county (Chabari and Njoroge, 2015, p.
+36), the Rendille have high livestock sales compared to other pastoral groups in Marsabit.
+However, until ten years ago, most livestock trade in the area was done by traders from the Burji ethnic group and so the increase in Rendille local traders has changed the social relations in a process that is still unfolding and will be further explained in our results and discussion.

-3.2 Data collection
+3.2.
+Data collection